useR-2018/website/content/hotels.md

 **Rates are only available Jul 9-13.
 Other dates may be available at the discretion of the hotel.**

-* [Mantra Southbank Brisbane](https://www.mantra.com.au/queensland/brisbane-and-surrounds/south-bank/accommodation/hotels/mantra-south-bank/), 5% discount on best day rate, Promo Code "userR Conference".
+* [Mantra Southbank Brisbane](https://www.mantra.com.au/queensland/brisbane-and-surrounds/south-bank/accommodation/hotels/mantra-south-bank/), 5% discount on best day rate, Promo Code "userRConference".
 Do search once, gives you best rate, enter the code, then search again, and should be discounted price.
 Expires 10 June 2018.
 * [Morgan Suites](http://morgansuites.com.au/ms/) $120 1br apartment per night, promo code "useR!".
 Bookings can be made by phone or email as well as web site.
 Subject to availability, as no rooms have been blocked.
 * [Parkview Apartments](http://parkviewapartments.com.au) $155 studio,  $175 1br, promo code "MBSPV".
 There are 14 studios and 10 1brs.
 * [The Capitol Apartments](http://www.thecapitolapartments.com.au) 1-2 br apartments, reduced rate available at this [link](http://www.thecapitolapartments.com.au/corporate-partners).